Negative equity is a common term used in mortgages, but it's also something to consider and be aware of when it comes to car finance.

 New cars depreciate rapidly in the first few weeks after you've bought them, but over time the decline does ease off, and that allows you to catch up on your monthly repayments and ultimately get into a positive equity position.

 It can make it more difficult for you to shift your car early, though, but that is where refinancing comes into play.
-Car Credible can help you refinance your car, get you into a better deal, saving you money along the way.
+Car Credible can help you refinance your car, and get you into a better deal, saving you money along the way.
 View your options today.

-A personal contract purchase (PCP) agreement is a type of car finance deal that requires you to pay a lump sum at the end of the contract if you wish to own the car outright.
+A Personal Contract Purchase (PCP) agreement is a type of car finance deal that requires you to pay a lump sum at the end of the contract if you wish to own the car outright.
 This is also known as a 'balloon payment'.

 The balloon payment sum is calculated by the dealer and is the figure they believe the car will be worth due to depreciation when your contract ends.
 In the meantime, you make monthly repayments to cover the cost of the difference between the balloon payment and the cost of the car when you originally buy.